SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 | (isave s) | Save heap image.                           |
 | (iload s) | Load heap image and start function ISTART. |

+Compile-time option NO\_IMAGES must be undefined to use these.
+If an image file called 'image' exists in the current directory, that is loaded instead of default Lisp files.

 ## Lists

 This functions are around because the interpreter needs them